In-cluster Deployment

-We maintain a simple/vanilla file for setting up a Headlamp deployment and service.
+We also maintain a simple/vanilla file for setting up a Headlamp deployment and service.
 Be sure to review it and change anything you need.

 you have a running Kubernetes cluster and your kubeconfig